chriselkins/file-move-trigger/README.md

-# Modular Automation Trigger Tool Daemon (MATT Daemon)
+# 🧰 MATT Daemon – Modular Automation Trigger Tool

-MATT daemon is an automation daemon for safely moving files based on triggers.
-It does this based on the existence of particular files to trigger actions.
-It can be configured to monitor multiple directories and when a certain file is created, a task is launched to perform moving files and setting correct destination ownership and permissions.
-The trigger file can be created to launch a task and the task removes the trigger file once it begins.
-Just create the trigger file to launch it again.
+**`matt-daemon`** is a lightweight Linux daemon designed to automate tasks by monitoring for the presence of specific trigger files.
+Upon detecting these files, it executes predefined actions such as moving files or directories, adjusting permissions, or running custom scripts.
+This tool is ideal for system administrators and developers seeking a straightforward method to initiate tasks without the complexity of full-fledged automation frameworks.
 It's designed for security, performance, and full Linux systemd integration.

-## ✨ Features
+## 🔍 Key Features

-- Tasks triggered by presence of files
-- Moves individual files or whole directories
-- Configurable user/group ownership and file permissions
-- Optional overwrite behavior
-- Safe across partitions (handles cross-device moves)
-- Recursively sets permissions on directories
+- **File-Based Triggers**: Monitor designated directories for the creation of specific files to initiate tasks.
+- **Flexible Task Execution**: Configure tasks to move files/directories, set ownership and permissions, or execute arbitrary scripts.
+- **Safe and Idempotent**: Automatically removes trigger files upon task initiation to prevent duplicate executions.
+- **Systemd Integration**: Seamlessly integrates with systemd for easy management, startup, and logging.
+- **Configurable Behavior**: Customize task parameters, including overwrite policies and permission settings, through a YAML configuration file.
-- Supports dry-run and stats modes
+- **Dry run and Stats**: Supports dry-run and stats modes.
-- Integrates cleanly with systemd for automation
-- Uses inotify on Linux to efficiently monitor file system events
+- **Efficient**: Uses inotify on Linux to efficiently monitor file system events.

+## 🚀 Use Cases

+- Automating deployment processes by dropping a trigger file to initiate scripts.
+- Organizing files by moving them to designated directories with specific permissions.
+- Running maintenance tasks or backups triggered by simple file creation.

 ## 📦 Installation

+Just clone this repo and run the install/upgrade script.

 ```bash
 install_or_upgrade.sh
 ```

 The install/upgrade script installs the binary to /usr/local/sbin/matt-daemon, upgrades it if necessary, installs the systemd service, enables the service, and installs a default configuration file to /etc/matt-daemon/config.yaml if one does not already exist.
+It won't overwrite your existing configuration file.

 ## 🧾 Configuration Example (`/etc/matt-daemon/config.yaml`)